+Table 2

-% Full Time Education % Job with Training % Job without Training % Government Supported Training % NEET
+% Full Time % Job with % Job % Government %

+Education Training without Supported NEET

+Training Training

 All 45 11 22 7 15

 Permanently 16 12 19 6 47

 Excluded

 Suspended 24 12 26 10 28

 Not Excluded 47 11 22 7 14

 Traditionally DWP has only intervened significantly with young people who are NEET once they reach the age of 18 (or for those who are experiencing hardship there is some engagement from the age of 16).
 These statistics show that two of the key characteristics of NEETs are a lack of qualifications and exclusion from school.
 The successful Round One bids cover all age groups (aged 14-24) with one specific bid focusing on 14-15 year olds where one of the main objectives will be to improve behavior and attendance of young people at school.
+Round two projects focus solely on engaging 14 and 15 year olds.
+Targeting 14 and 15 year olds is a preventative measure, aimed at reducing the number of young people that go on to become long term NEET at age 16 years and above.

 The York University study estimated the lifetime cost of NEET3 and found that the cost of failing to intervene early can result in a life of unemployment and benefit dependency, whilst participating and gaining qualifications has a positive impact in terms of employments and income.
-Over their lifetime, every young person who has been NEET can, on average, incur higher public finance (£56,000) and economic (£104, 000) costs.
+Over their lifetime, every young person who has been NEET can, on average, incur higher public finance (£56,000) and economic (£104,000) costs.